Academic policy information for Bachelor (undergradute) and Master (graduate) degree programs. Please select the relevant link below.

 Any student who has been suspended due to academic performance will not be eligible to re-enter the college until one term of suspension has been completed.
 All students will be identified for potential suspension following the spring term.
 Final determination of suspension will be determined prior to the beginning of the fall term.
 Students may use the summer term on probation or suspension to raise their total cumulative G.P.A. to the level required for good standing.
 Students on probation or suspension are allowed to transfer hours to Tusculum from other accredited institutions to improve their G.P.A., provided they have received prior approval of this coursework from the Registrar’s Office.

 All appeals must be made in writing to the Admissions and Standards Committee.
 No student may return to the college in a fall or spring term either part-time or full-time without following the appeals procedure outlined in his or her suspension letter.
-Undergraduate students placed on academic suspension from Tusculum College must meet the specified terms and conditions of that status prior to seeking readmission to the College.
+Undergraduate students placed on academic suspension from Tusculum University must meet the specified terms and conditions of that status prior to seeking readmission to the University .

 Dismissal occurs when a student has been unsuccessful during the probationary semester following an Academic Suspension in remedying the cause of the probation.
-Dismissal is ordinarily a final revocation of eligibility to return to the College.
+Dismissal is ordinarily a final revocation of eligibility to return to the University .

 A student placed on academic suspension or academically dis- missed may appeal to the Admissions and Standards Committee for undergraduate students and to the Graduate Committee for graduate students.
 The appeal must be prepared in writing and be accompanied by appropriate support documents.
 Reasons that may be acceptable for appeal consideration are:

 - A serious illness or an accident of the student.
 This will normally require a medical statement from a licensed physician.

 - Death, serious illness or injury in the immediate family (parent, siblings, children or spouse).
 A licensed physician’s statement or appropriate death certificate will be required.